vars-tool/vars-tool/README.md

 ### 7.1 Software

-varstool is licensed under the GNU General Public License, Version 3.0 or later.
+VARS-TOOL is licensed under the GNU General Public License, Version 3.0 or later.

 Copyright (C) 2015-21 Saman Razavi, University of Saskatchewan